sorcero/ingestum/docs/example-text.rst

                     ),
                     destination=manifests.sources.destination.Local(
                         directory=destination.name
-                    ))])
+                    )
+                )
+            ]
+        )

 3. Apply the transformers
 -------------------------

-At this point we can apply the same transformers we used in the example above.
+For each pipe, we must specify which source will be accepted as input, as well as the sequence of transformers that will be applied to the input source.

+Note that, unlike manifest sources, the order in which transformers are listed matters (i.e. they aren't commutative).

 .. code-block:: python

-    ...
+    def generate_pipeline():
+        pipeline = pipelines.base.Pipeline(
+            name='default',
+            pipes=[
+                pipelines.base.Pipe(
+                    name='default',
+                    sources=[
+                        pipelines.sources.Manifest(
+                            source='text'
+                        )
+                    ],
                     steps=[
                         transformers.TextSourceCreateDocument(),
                         transformers.TextDocumentHyphensRemove(),
                         transformers.TextSplitIntoCollectionDocument(
-            separator='\n\n')]
+                            separator='\n\n'
+                        )
+                    ]
+                )
+            ]
+        )
+        return pipeline

+In this example we have only one pipe, which accepts a Text file as input (specified by ``pipelines.sources.Manifest(source='text')``).
+The pipe sequentially applies three transformers to this source: ``transformers.TextSourceCreateDocument``, ``transformers.TextDocumentHyphensRemove``, and ``transformers.TextSplitIntoCollectionDocument``.

-4. Test your pipeline
+4. Test our pipeline
 ---------------------

 We're done!
 All we have to do is test it:

 .. code-block:: bash

-    $ python3 path/to/script.py ingest file://tests/data/test.txt
+    $ python3 path/to/script.py ingest tests/data/test.txt

+Note that this example pipeline has only one pipe, we can add as many as we want.

 5. Export your pipeline
 ------------------------